 Never Throw Naked Blades into the Bin

 Without exception, you should never throw a naked or uncovered blade into a normal bin without covering it up.
-All rubbish is disposed of mechanically in the UK so injury to others is absolutely minimal (see this response from the police on how to dispose of used kitchen knives), but still, it’s always best to wrap blades up first.
+All rubbish is disposed of mechanically in the UK so injury to others is absolutely minimal, but still, it’s always best to wrap blades up first.

 You can do this by wrapping standard A4 paper or cardboard around the blades and sticking it with tape.